 432 Marlborough was not listed in the 1914 Blue Book.

-In early 1926, 432 Marlborough was acquired from Aurilla Chatfield by attorney Stephen P. Cushman and his wife, Ruth H. (Powers) Cushman.
-The transaction was reported in the Boston Globe on January 21, 1926.
+On January 11, 1926, 432 Marlborough was purchased from Aurelia Chatfield by Ruth H. (Powers) Cushman, the wife of attorney Stephen P. Cushman.
 They previously had lived in Walpole, where they continued to maintain a second home.

 The Cushmans continued to live at 432 Marlborough and in Walpole during the 1936-1937 winter season.
 Thereafter, they made Walpole their year-round home and converted 432 Marlborough into a lodging house (in October of 1942, after having been cited by the Building Department, he applied for, and subsequently received, permission to legalize 432 Marlborough’s occupancy as a lodging house).

 By 1940, 432 Marlborough was the home of Carl Samuel Dorr, a salesman for an appliance company, and his wife, Edith M. (Moulton) Dorr, who operated it as a lodging house.
 They continued to live there in 1945, but had moved to 451 Marlborough by 1946.